My Go-To Travel Essentials

 • Camera lenses – I use a combination of 3 lenses: 16mm (wide angle shots), 24-105mm (landscape and everyday), and a 50mm (portraits).

-• Lens adaptor – a couple of my lenses are older (I used to use a 6D).
+• Lens adaptor – a couple of my lenses are older (I previously used the 6D).
 I purchased this lens adaptor so I didn’t have to replace my old lenses.

 • Camera batteriesI bring 6 batteries.
 Mirrorless batteries lose charge quick and I don’t always have access to charge batteries on-the-go.

-• Charging dock – I bring this compact 2 slot charging dock with me so I can quickly charge my batteries.
+• Charging dock – I bring this compact 2 slot charging dock with me so I can quickly charge 2 batteries at once.

 My go-to Camera Accessories

-• SD cards – I use Sandisk Extreme Pro for its fast speed.
-I usually use cards with max 128GB – I don’t like to store everything on one card in case I lose it so I bring multiple.
+• SD cards – I bring multiple Sandisk Extreme Pro SD cards for their fast speed.
+I usually use cards with max 128GB – I don’t like to store everything on one card in case I lose it.

 • Capture Clipthis little clip holds your camera and attaches to your backpack straps allowing you easy access to your camera without having to remove your pack on hikes.